yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_zdu_overview.md

 You must specify your topology configuration to the `zdupgrade` script using the `--config <path_to_the_user_topology_file>` option.

-If you do not specify any topology configuration using the `--config` option, the default topology file (`config/topology.json`) is not used, and the reference configuration is used (see [Reference configuration](#reference-configuration)).
+If you do not specify any topology configuration using the `--config` option, the default topology file (`config/topology.json`) is not used, and the [reference configuration](#reference-configuration) is used.

 Alternatively, you can implement the method `__getTopology(anmHost)` in `topology_builder.py` to return the correct topology configuration for your environment.